 This Chicken Curry with Almonds is hearty and deeply satisfying.
 The almonds provide added flavour and a lovely crunchy texture to the curry while the turmeric, coriander and garam marsala help to produce a fragrance guaranteed to tantalise your taste buds.
 The amount of chilli powder I’ve specified makes for a hottish curry – halve the amount if you prefer milder curries.

-Serve it with plain rice or naan (Indian bread), pappodams (deep-fried lentil crackers) and a yoghurt, banana and honey raita.
-If you can’t live without your greens you could also add some stir-fried sautéed spinach or a cucumber and tomato salad dressed planly with red wine vinegar, olive oil and garnished with thinly sliced red onion.
+Serve it with plain rice or Naan (Indian bread), pappodams (deep-fried lentil crackers) and a yoghurt, banana and honey raita.
+If you can’t live without your greens you could also add some stir-fried sautéed spinach or a cucumber and tomato salad dressed plainly with red wine vinegar, olive oil and garnished with thinly sliced red onion.

 - 100 grams raw almonds